Joris-van-der-Wel/mocha-sugar-free/README.md

     it('should demonstrate a simple example', () => assert.equal(10 / 2, 5) );

-    it('should demonstrate that `this` is not used', context => {
+    // You can use arrow functions, which is not supported in regular mocha: it('should demonstrate that `this` is not used', context => {
         context.slow(1); // warn that the test is slow if it takes more than 1ms context.timeout(5); // should timeout after 5ms